Please note, our articles may contain referral or affiliate links.

 As one should know, getting closer to the edge increases slip and stumbling related injuries so only go as far as you need to reduce the risk.

-Mooney Falls will get glimmers of sunlight throughout the morning so be prepared to be shooting in shadows with lower light settings equipped.
+Mooney Falls will get glimmers of sunlight throughout the morning so be prepared to be shooting in shadows with if you miss that window of sun.

 Getting to Mooney Falls

 Oh boy.
 This is the part that you may have heard of when people tell you about the dangers of hiking down Havasupai.
 In order to get to Mooney Falls, you have to be prepared to climb and crawl down a narrow path carved into the side of a cliff with a chain on one side to help prevent you from falling.
-So that doesn’t sound too bad right, with the right footing I’ll be fine.
-Well when everything on the way down feels like the ice level from Mario things, get tricky.
+So that doesn’t sound too bad right?
+Well, when everything on the way down feels like the ice level from Mario things, get tricky.

 Because of how much closer Mooney Falls is to the canyon walls, mist, and waterfall spray coat everything with a perpetual blanket of moisture making everything slick and sometimes mossy.